 While the four HPGe clovers are used for most experiments at IDS, the addition of other HPGe detectors allows for increased statistics when performing gamma ray spectroscopy.
 Two openings in the holding structure (shell) at 90 degrees to the beamline, and a third located coaxially, in the horizontal plane may be used to position plastic beta detectors (two located here at IDS) or fast-timing detectors.
 The detector chamber itself may be changed according to the needs of the experiment, as may be the contents (such as DSSDs for particle detection).
 Since 2016, a dedicated neutron time-of-flight detector is permanently located at IDS (IDSND) and is based on the VANDLE (University of Tennessee, Knoxville, USA) detector design.

-IDS is supported by 13 institutes across Europe, and used by many more globally.
+IDS is supported by 18 institutes across the world, and used by many more globally.

 Hilde De Witte